 The sporting tradition of the school was kept up with the winning of the Sunderland Schools Swimming Gala in the mid-1970s and the Schools Football ‘City’ Division in 1978 and the playing fields of Seaburn camp continued to be used with pupils braving the incessant wind that always seemed to pervade the pitches.
 Middleton Camp in Weardale continued to be used to further outdoor education with Redby pupils frequently sharing the facilities for a week with other schools.

 In 1977 a new Headteacher, Mr. L.S.
 Slawther was in charge.
 He led a staff that included Mrs. J. Scott, Mrs. M. Carter, Mrs. Hurst, Mr. B. Lane, Mrs. L. Knight, Miss E. Smith, Mr. G. Matthews, Mrs. J. Birlison, Mrs. M. Rowell, Mrs G. McCletchie, Mrs. V. Jobling, Mrs C. Gatiss and Mrs M. Borland.
 The school secretary was Mrs Rita Robson.

 In 1994 both schools were closed, the buildings demolished and Redby Primary School opened on a new campus in Fulwell Road with Mrs. B. Ainslie, the new Headteacher.
 On her retirement in 2008, Mrs. V. Shield became Headteacher and served until 2014.
-Miss M.A.Wight was appointed Headteacher and the Academy became part of the Wearmouth Learning Trust in November 2014.
+Miss M.A.Wight was appointed Headteacher and the Academy became part of Wearmouth Learning Trust in November 2014.
 On 1st September 2019, Redby Academy became part of Tyne Coast Academy Trust (TCAT) a successful Multi Academy Trust.
 TCAT incorporates two Primary Academies, two Secondary Academies and a Technical College.